gmjjatin/baala-fde76/content/pages/index.md

           name: pRASHANT DEo
           location: 'MUMBAI, iNDIA'
         text: >-
-          I didn't know the Snipcart guys were into herbs as well!
-How beautiful is that Planty theme.
-I'm going to launch a killer JAMstack e-commerce store using this for sure.
+          I didn't know the Baala guys were into herbs as well!
+How beautiful is that Baala floral sticks.
+I'm just going to buy 'em.
       - author:
           name: lISA mATHEWS
           location: 'nEW DELHI, iNDIA'